 (Shoestring Warriors on a Joshua Tree Camping Trip, photo by Shani Leead)

-This is a special guest post from Alyx Schwarz, the Founder of Shoestring Adventures, an LA-based community connecting city-dwellers who love the the outdoors.
+This is a guest post from Alyx Schwarz, the Founder of Shoestring Adventures.
+This post was updated in January 2019 with even more adventure community recommendations from the BioLite team.

 On New Year’s Day of 2012, I dragged my dried-out Christmas tree to Dockweiler State Beach in Playa Del Rey, CA, along with a wood saw and a box of matches.
 The previous year was marked by back surgery, the end of a year long struggle with chronic pain and the beginning of a long road to recovery.
 But if all my training as a triathlete and marathon runner taught me anything, it’s that every setback sets you up for your biggest comeback.